Star Wars: Galaxy’s Edge Guide

 Items include the Meiloorun Juice, the Turkey Jerky, and the Ronto Wrap filled with spiced grilled sausage and roasted pork.

-Guests will also be able to choose from a variety of non-alcoholic drinks, like the Sour Sarlacc or Tatooine Sunset.
+Guests can also choose from a variety of non-alcoholic drinks, like the Sour Sarlacc or Tatooine Sunset.

 Take a look at the full menu here at Disneyland and the full menu here for Walt Disney World.